X

 Just to be clear, the short answer is "no," as you can see in the linked chart.

 That said, the federal funds rate is raised or lowered by the Fed in response to changing economic conditions, and long-term fixed mortgage rates do of course respond to those conditions, and often well in advance of any change in the funds rate.
 For example, even though the Fed was still holding the funds rate steady at near zero until March 2022, but fixed mortgage rates rose by better than three quarters of a percentage point in the months the preceded the March 17 increase.
-Rates increased amid growing economic strength and a increasing concern about broadening and deepening inflation.
+Rates increased amid growing economic strength and a increasing concern about broadening inflation pressures.

 A more recent example also shows the converse effect.
-The Fed last raised rate in July 2023 held them steady through January 2024.
+The Fed last raised rate in July 2023 held them steady through April 2024.
 Over that time, mortgage rates rose by, and then declined by, more than a full percentage point.
 All this change in mortgage rates happened while the Fed stood idly by.

 What does the federal funds rate directly affect?